 Two Harbors, Catalina's West End

 Two Harbors offers recreational opportunities that include hiking, snorkeling and scuba diving in crystal clear water, ocean kayaking, mountain biking, seaside camping, pleasure boating or just plain relaxing on a sandy beach.
 Guest accommodations at Two Harbors include the Banning House Lodge, a 12 room Bed and Breakfast, two oceanview cottages, camping cabins, as well as four campgrounds, each offering a unique outdoor experience.
 Dining options include the Harbor Reef Restaurant & Saloon, The West End Galley snack shop, and General Store Deli.
-Other services include the Safari Bus island transportation and tours, Visitors Service Center and catering and special event services.
+Guests can also pre-order their groceries & supplies in advance of arrival from Two Harbors General Store.
+Other services include the Safari Bus inter-island transportation, Two Harbors Dive & Recreation Center, Visitors Service Center and catering and special event services.
 Two Harbors is host to a variety of annual events year-round.
 We offer an extensive Harbor and Mooring operation which includes Harbor Patrol, Shoreboat Service, Dive Shop with air fill station and Fuel Dock services for boaters.

 The Two Harbors area is rich in history.
 It was first inhabited by Native American Indians who lived by the sea and traded with mainland Indians.
 Spanish explorers, fur traders and even pirates and smugglers visited Two Harbors throughout the years.
 During the Civil War, a unit of the Union Army was stationed here.
 Their barracks building still stands in testament to their brief stay.
 Many Hollywood movie studios used the Two Harbors area as a “ South Seas” backdrop to film classics, one being “ Mutiny on The Bounty."